CentaurusInfra/alnair/README.md

 # Project Alnair

+### Our Vision
+1. AI workload will be the critical/dominant workloads for cloud and edge computing;
+2. Current cloud/edge systems leverage existing hardware/software architecture to support new AI workloads, which limited the capability of AI training/inferencing and also increased the serving cost;
+3. More efficient and more intelligent hardware/software frameworks and architectures are needed to support AI workloads;
+4. We (Centaurus AI SIG) will focus on the resources management aspects, to analyze and schedule AI workloads on existing/new systems, with intelligent methods.
+5. In a long term, we also explore new architecture to orchestrate heterogenous resources, and new service model to facilitate AI workloads.

-### Building an intelligent platform to improve AI workloads efficiency
+### Project Goal: Building an intelligent platform to improve AI workloads efficiency

 - Elastic platform with self-learning capability
   - Elastic training, dynamic GPU allocation